HofstadterTools/HofstadterTools/docs/source/gallery.rst

 Kagome Lattice
 --------------

 * The Hofstadter model with nearest-neighbor hopping on the kagome lattice.
 In this case, the minimal plaquette area enclosed by particle hopping is 8 times smaller than the unit cell area, and so we append ``--periodicity 8`` to resolve the entire butterfly spectrum and fix any aperiodicity.
-This butterfly is also plotted in Fig.3 of :cite:`Jing-Min09` and Fig.2(a) of :cite:`Du18`.
+This butterfly is also plotted in Fig.3 of :cite:`Xiao03`, Fig.3 of :cite:`Jing-Min09`, and Fig.2(a) of :cite:`Du18`.

 .. code:: console